philipmw/linear-problems-learning/README.md

 ## Progression

+For each script, see the comment block at the top for more info.

+Problems solved using `lp.assign()`:

 1. `simple quad lineup.R`: a super simple assignment problem where four rowers want to row a quad.
    Each rower has an affinity for a specific seat, and we maximize the affinity.
 1. `port vs starboard.R`: one boat, and rowers have an affinity for port vs starboard.